Xalalau/Zombie-Survival-v1.11-Fix/README.md

         - changed zs_redeem_kills from 4 to 3
         - changed zs_warmup_threshold from 4 to 2
     * Fixed headcrab, fastheadcrab, poisonheadcrab and fastzombie damage detection
+    * Fixed put spectators in the undead team and spawn them instead of kicking them
+    * Fixed player blacklisted models to the current GMod zombie models

 Changes from v1.11 -> v1.11 Fix 1
     * Added gamemode setting to the game main menu